Trump-branded golf resort in Vietnam hits snag over land dispute

 Such grievances have occasionally erupted into protests – in one 2020 clash over land rights in Dong Tam commune, four people were killed.

-In Hung Yen’s case, the province’s top administrators have ordered compensation plans be finalised by the end of October and 95 per cent of the land clearance be completed by the end of 2025.
+In Hung Yen’s case, the province’s top administrators have ordered that compensation plans be finalised by the end of October and 95 per cent of the land clearance be completed by end-2025.

 But notices detailing payment amounts have only just been posted in some areas, triggering a 30-day period for public feedback.

-A representative of Hung Yen Provincial People’s Committee wasn’t immediately available to comment.
+A representative of Hung Yen Provincial People’s Committee was not immediately available to comment.

 Tough target

-If disputes remain unresolved, the process could drag on with a discussion period of up to 60 days required to take place before compulsory land seizure can happen, according to Mr Hoang Thi Oanh, a lawyer and director of Lion Law Firm.
+If disputes remain unresolved, the process could drag on, with a discussion period of up to 60 days required to take place before compulsory land seizure can happen, said Mr Hoang Thi Oanh, a lawyer and director of Lion Law Firm.

-Some 4 trillion dong has been earmarked for compensation and resettlement, according to a Hung Yen provincial news website.
+Some four trillion dong has been earmarked for compensation and resettlement, according to a Hung Yen provincial news website.

 “If people don’t agree, it will be very hard, even impossible, to achieve the target,” said Mr Le Van Luong, the head of the project management board in Chau Ninh commune.

-The 320,000 dong per square metre payment has been calculated based on government regulations, he said.
+The 320,000 dong per sq m payment was calculated based on government regulations, he said.

 In Vietnam, land is collectively owned by the people and managed by the state, which grants land use rights in accordance with the law.

-“The inauguration of two VIP golf courses to welcome the Apec leader summit in November 2027 is completely feasible.
+“The inauguration of two VIP golf courses to welcome the Apec leaders summit in November 2027 is completely feasible.
 The project is still on good schedule,” Mr Tam said.

-Representatives from The Trump Organisation didn’t respond to requests for comment.
+Representatives from The Trump Organisation did not respond to requests for comment.

 Complicating matters, farmers are also now arguing about specific plants.

-Lilies appeared overnight in some places, residents said when Bloomberg News visited earlier this week, brought in from elsewhere and planted to add value for the official assessment.
+Lilies appeared overnight in some places, residents said when Bloomberg News visited in late October, brought in from elsewhere and apparently planted to add value for the official assessment.

-The approval process for the resort, which is a collaboration between Hung Yen Hospitality, a subsidiary of Kinh Bac City Development, and The Trump Organisation, took place as Vietnam’s government sought to stave off a threatened 46 per cent tariff on exports to the US – levies that were later reduced to 20 per cent.
+The approval process for the resort, which is a collaboration between Hung Yen Hospitality, a subsidiary of Kinh Bac City Development, and The Trump Organisation, took place as the government in Hanoi sought to stave off President Trump’s threatened 46 per cent tariff on Vietnam’s exports to the US – levies that were later reduced to 20 per cent.

 After first being signed in September 2024, the project received investment approval in May, with the launch ceremony taking place just a few days later.